 - adding teacher name next to the course

-- displaying assessments and scores underneath each performance indicator (only available on examples 1, 2, and 4
+- displaying assessments and scores underneath each Child Standard (only available on examples 1, 2, and 4

 - Removing the "calculation method", such as Power Law, that is displayed next to the performance indicators

 - Displaying school name and letterhead at the top of the report

 - Adding a custom message, or legend, to the top of the report.